ABOUT

 ADRIAN BUTTERFIELD

-He has conducted all of the major choral works of Bach and nearly a hundred of his cantatas as well as numerous works by Handel at Wigmore Hall and elsewhere (Messiah, Esther, Parnasso in Festa, Israel in Egypt, Aci, Galatea e Polifemo, La Resurrezione and The 'Chandos' Anthems).
+He has conducted all the major choral works of Bach and about a hundred of his cantatas as well as numerous works by Handel (Messiah, Esther, Alcina, Orlando, Parnasso in Festa, Israel in Egypt, Aci, Galatea e Polifemo, La Resurrezione, Chandos Anthems) and their contemporaries.
 He has directed ensembles such as the London Mozart Players, the Malta Philharmonic Orchestra, the European Union Chamber Orchestra and the Croatian Baroque Ensemble.

 “How does a critic begin to describe the most perfectly performed musical experience in many years?
 By listing, of course, in a roll of honour, those who created it, beginning with the masterly Adrian Butterfield, whose sure direction (from the violin) and complete immersion in the idiom was undoubtedly responsible for the exceptional quality of the performance.”